rishawsingh/Python-Projects-for-Beginners/README.md

 # Roll_Dice
-This program is built using python and it's library Tkinter and Pillow
+This program is built using python and it's library Tkinter.

 Fun Python game to roll a dice and show from numbers between (1-6).